SaadNasir92/CancerDrugEfficacy-in-Mice/README.md

     ```bash
     jupyter notebook main.ipynb
     ```

 **Note:** If you don't have Jupyter installed, you can install it via pip with `pip install notebook`

-5. Open the notebook in Jupyter and run each cell sequentially.

-## Visualizations Included

-- Bar Charts
-- Pie Charts
-- Line Graphs
-- Scatter Plots with Linear Regression Analysis

 ## Lessons Learned

-Throughout the completion of this data analysis and visualization project, several valuable lessons were learned that not only enhanced my technical skills but also provided insights into the practical application of data science methodologies.

-- **Data Manipulation Proficiency**: Gained significant experience with Pandas for data merging, cleaning, and preparation, which are critical steps for any data analysis project.

-- **Visualization Techniques**: Learned to effectively use Matplotlib for generating various types of plots and charts, which enabled the translation of complex datasets into understandable visual formats.

-- **Statistical Analysis**: By employing SciPy for linear regression, I strengthened my understanding of statistical concepts and their use in deriving trends and making predictions from data.

-- **Coding Efficiency**: Enhanced my ability to write efficient Python code using loops, list comprehensions, and dictionary manipulations to work through large datasets and groupby objects.

-- **Problem-solving**: Developed robust problem-solving skills, particularly in overcoming challenges associated with data inconsistencies and understanding the underlying story the data was telling.

-- **Analytical Thinking**: Improved my analytical thinking capabilities, learning to ask the right questions and derive meaningful hypotheses that could be tested and visualized through the data.

-- **Scientific Approach**: Adopted a more scientific approach to data analysis by rigorously validating findings and ensuring the reproducibility of the results.

-*The skills and experiences gained from this project are integral to my development as a data analyst, providing a strong foundation for tackling more complex data challenges in the future.*
+- Reinforced the importance of thorough data cleaning for accurate analysis.
+Handling duplicates and deriving new columns can significantly impact the study's outcome.
+- Gained a deeper understanding of statistical methods, especially in interpreting Pearson's correlation coefficient in practical scenarios.
+- Improved skills in creating effective visualizations that communicate complex data in a clear and understandable manner.
+- Learned to apply linear regression in a real-world context, interpreting the slope and intercept in the framework of the study's goals.

 ## Future Work
 - Expand the dataset to include more variables for a multifaceted analysis.
 - Implement more advanced statistical models to predict trends.
-- Integrate interactive visualizations for a more dynamic data exploration experience.